Hotmoka/hotmoka/tutorial/Takamaka.md

 4. state that the node has been initialized.
 After this statement, no more initial transactions can be run with this node (they would be rejected).

-It is interesting to know that this initialization process exists, but users of a Hotmoka node are very unlikely interested in these details.
+It is interesting to know how this initialization process works, but users of a Hotmoka node are very unlikely interested in these details.
-Hence, we do not discuss it further and, instead, use a node decorator that performs, for us, the above transactions, effectively initializing a node that needed initialization:
+Hence, we do not discuss it further and, instead, use a node decorator that performs, for us, the above transactions, effectively initializing a node that needs initialization:

 ```java
 package io.takamaka.family;